sirionfeingold/AI-translation-library-for-web-applications/Arbeitsplan/Arbeitsplan.md

 <td><b>Implement</b> <br/>Testing the sy18nc gem<br/></td>
 <td>Benjamin</td>
 <td>7:00 h</td>
-<td>1) Problem right now with the sy18nc gem which is
-    old, initializer doesn't work for the moment.
+<td>1) the current version of the sy18nc gem is outdated, initializer doesn't work for the moment.
-    2) The gem is too old, i am not able to run the rake sync for the moment.
+    2) The gem is too old, I am not able to run the rake sync for the moment.
     3) seems like the gem isn't completed, a class is missing (file.rb)
     4) Joel (Eonum) posted a newer version of the gem: https://github.com/jbessi/sy18nc